 The Journal is published twice a year and is edited by dedicated law students at the University of Arkansas School of Law.
 The School of Law is noted for its work in the law of food and agriculture, with a variety of food law courses offered, a specialized LL.M.
 Program in Agricultural and Food Law, the Indigenous Food & Agriculture Initiative, and the Food Recovery Project.

-Current Issue: Volume 13, Number 2 (2017)
+Current Issue: Volume 14, Number 1 (2018)